einbahnstrasse/MTEC1003-slides/_slides/python.conditionals.tutorial.v01.md

 ~~

-Only to assign a boolean _value_, we need to use a
+But to assign a boolean _value_, we must use a

 ## Boolean Operator